sid04naik/jquery.validateWrapper/README.md

 # jquery.validateWrapper v1.19.1

-This validateWrapper plugin will run above the **[JQuery Validation Plugin](https://jqueryvalidation.org/)**.
+This validateWrapper plugin will run above the **[JQuery Validate Plugin](https://jqueryvalidation.org/)**.

 Basically, the validateWrapper plugin will help you to validate form elements by adding a few lines of code.
-Just use the form selector and call the wrapper plugin and the form will start validating.
+Just use the form selector and call the validateWrapper plugin and the form will start validating.
 This will help the developers to maintain a single file for all the form.
 It will also help the developers in terms of code redundancy, latency, and many other aspects.

 Below is the documentation please follow them to get started with Jquery.validateWrapper.